davemaurer/daily_exercises/arrays/arrays_0.md

   to the local variable nums.
 Giving us `[1, 2, 3, 4, 5]`.
 You can call .to_a on other things (like hashes) to get different results.
 The docs can give you more info, but for now knowing a range can be turned into an array quickly is handy.

+Using a percent literal when you want a group of single word strings: `words = %w(dog cat tree house)` will give you:
+`["dog", "cat", "tree", "house"]`
+- The percent literal is  just a phrase coined to mean using the `%` sign followed by a letter (w here) to tell Ruby to execute some BUILT IN stuff. `%w %r %i %s %x` are all ways of using the percent literal, but concern yourself with the word array making one right now.
+That's `%w`
+  NOTE: `%w(dog cat)` and `%w[dog, cat]` will do the same thing.
+Just a style choice here between parens or brackets.

 Using Array.new: `nums = Array.new()` will give us `[]` (an empty array.)
 - Array is just a class in Ruby, and can be instantiated just like other classes you make.
 And like other classes you